ingpaweena/ingpaweena.github.io/_pages/about.md

 Interests
 ======
-I'm generally good food, cooking, and how to be healthy.
+I'm generally interested in cooking with high quality food, eating well, and thinking about how to be healthy.

 Other Interests
 ======